MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/device-update-management.md

 An MDM can manage updates via OMA DM.
 The details of how to use and integrate an MDM with the Windows OMA DM protocol, and how to enroll devices for MDM management, is documented in [Mobile device management](mobile-device-enrollment.md).
 This section focuses on how to extend that integration to support update management.
 The key aspects of update management include the following information:

--   Configure automatic update policies to ensure devices stay up-to-date.
+-   Configure automatic update policies to ensure devices stay up to date.
 -   Get device compliance information (the list of updates that are needed but not yet installed)
 -   Specify a per-device update approval list.
 The list makes sure devices only install updates that are approved and tested.
--   Approve EULAs for the end-user so update deployment can be automated, even for updates with EULAs
+-   Approve EULAs for the end user so update deployment can be automated, even for updates with EULAs

 The following list describes a suggested model for applying updates.